-- it descends on the left of the inferior vena cava, over the anterior surface of the bodies of the lumbar vertebrae, and follows the curvature of the lower spine
+- It descends on the left of the inferior vena cava (IVC) over the anterior surface of the bodies of the lumbar vertebrae and follows the curvature of the lower spine.

-- running parallel to the aorta on its right-hand side are the inferior vena cava, the cisterna chyli, the beginning of the azygos vein, and the para-aortic lymph nodes
+- Running parallel to the aorta on its right-hand side is the inferior vena cava, the cisterna chyli, the beginning of the azygos vein, and the para-aortic lymph nodes.

-- running on its left-hand side are the left sympathetic trunk and the para-aortic lymph nodes
+- Running on its left-hand side is the left sympathetic trunk and the para-aortic lymph nodes.

-- bleeding from the abdominal aorta tends to be catastrophic, with rapid exsanguination unless the patient gets to theatre very quickly to “turn off the tap”
+- Bleeding from the abdominal aorta tends to be catastrophic, with rapid exsanguination unless the patient gets to the operating theatre very quickly.

-This diagram summarises the arrangement of the branches of the abdominal aorta:
+The diagram below summarises the arrangement of the branches of the abdominal aorta.

 Some key points to take away from this diagram are: